divelab/AIRS/OpenMat/GMTNet/README.md

 python train.py
 ```

+Experimental code for piezo and elastic tensors will be uploaded soon, stay tunned.

 ## Citation
 Please cite our paper if you find the code helpful or if you want to use the benchmark results.
 Thank you!
 ```